varabyte/kobweb/docs/css-style.md

 ### CssStyle cases

-#### A general style declaration
+#### A general style group declaration

 > [!NOTE]
 > This case is also referred to as *unspecified kind* styles.

-This is probably the most common way users will use `CssStyle` – basically, almost all old code that used to use `ComponentStyle` will simply use `CssStyle` instead:
+This is the most common way users will use `CssStyle` – basically, almost all old code that used to use `ComponentStyle` will simply use `CssStyle` instead:

 ```kotlin